JingHU321/datasciencecoursera/README.md

 # datasciencecoursera
-This if for data science coursera
+This is for data science coursera